Homodoxy is a traditional press that publishes literary and theological gay/queer/trans texts.

 Unitudes

-- A unitude is an exercise: complexity in simplicity and simplicity in complexity.
+- A unitude is an exercise of complexity in simplicity and simplicity in complexity.

-- Reflections on a big theme important to an author’s life and work.
+- For reflections on a big theme important to an author’s life and work.
 Not comprehensive introductions, but songs, prayers, meditations, arguments that unfold the theme’s complexities.

 - Topics could include ministry, prayer, promiscuity, celibacy, gender, salvation, writing, play, history, creation, race, liberation, death, work, etc.

-- For writers who wish to develop something specifically for Homodoxy.
+- A series writers who wish to develop something specifically for Homodoxy.

 - Similar to Duke’s Practices, Atlantic Editions, and Biblioasis’s Field Notes.